This is how PostgreSQL backups have traditionally been taken on the GOV.UK Infrastructure.

 pg_dump every night and stores them on disk on a dedicated mount point on the PostgreSQL primary machines.

 The onsite backup machine (backup-1.management) pulls the latest backup and stores it on disk.
-Duplicity runs each night to send encrypted backups to an offsite backup machine (the location of this machine is dependent on the environment).
+Duplicity runs each night to send encrypted backups to an S3 bucket.

 To restore from this method:

-- Fetch a backup from either the dedicated mount point, the onsite machine or the offsite machine (to decrypt you may need a password kept
+- Fetch a backup from either the dedicated mount point, the onsite machine or the S3 bucket using duplicity (to decrypt you may need a password kept in encrypted hieradata).

 - Unzip the file